simsong/drb_rounder/README.md

 interium data release rules that require all statistics produced from confidential data sources to be "rounded" to a reduced level of prevision.
-These rules provide some protection against disclosure of information tracable to individuals, but do not provide privacy protection that is formally provable.
+These rules provide some protection against disclosure of information traceable to individuals, but do not provide privacy protection that is formally provable.
 The rounding rules are an interim solution for privacy protection, but the plan is to replace them with a system that is formally private at some point in the